Randme/Naruto-5e-Adversary-Importer/README.md

 └── README.md               # This file
 ```

-### Testing

-1. Create a test world with the Naruto 5e system
-2. Enable the module
-3. Use the sample JSON provided in this README
-4. Verify all data imports correctly

-## Known Issues

-- Some jutsu effects may need manual adjustment depending on complexity
-- Weapon range parsing assumes standard format (e.g., "60/120")
-- Image paths need to be configured for your specific setup

-## Changelog

-### Version 1.0.0 (Initial Release)
-- Basic NPC import functionality
-- Support for stats, jutsu, weapons, and abilities
-- User-friendly dialog interface
-- JSON file and paste support

 ## Credits

 - Based on NPCs from [narutogen.netlify.app](https://narutogen.netlify.app/)
 - Built for the Naruto 5e system on Foundry VTT

-## License

-[Add your chosen license here - MIT recommended]

-## Support

-For issues, questions, or contributions:
-- GitHub Issues: [Your GitHub Issues URL]
-- Discord: [Your Discord Server/Tag]

-## Contributing

-Contributions are welcome!
-Please:
-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

----

 **Note**: This module is not affiliated with or endorsed by narutogen.netlify.app or the Naruto 5e system creators.
 It's a community tool to help GMs quickly import NPCs into their games.